 What does the Mississippi kite eat?

 The diet of the kite mostly consists of insects.
-Grasshoppers, cicadas, beetles, moths, dragonflies are among its favorite food.
+Grasshoppers, cicadas, beetles, moths, and dragonflies are among its favorite foods.
 It will also supplement this with frogs, snakes, turtles, bats, rodents, and smaller birds.

 Mississippi Kite Predators, Threats, and Conservation Status